 Founded in 2014, Sokochan helps merchants with storing their goods, picking out the ones that were ordered, packing and shipping items out to customers.
 It operates a 1200 sqm warehouse and is looking to operate a new fulfillment center with Begistics by end-2018.

 Begistics, which was incorporated in 1995, operates a port, provides cargo transport, warehousing, customs clearance and other related services.

 Stewart also commented on the state of e-commerce in Thailand, noting that the industry has been growing, especially with Chinese giants like Alibaba and JD entering the fray.

-In April this year, Alibaba announced that it will invest US$320 million into a Thai digital hub bringing agricultural goods from the Southeast Asian nation overseas.
-In last September, JD and Thai retail conglomerate Central Group formed a US$500 million joint venture to boost the Chinese company’s operations in Thailand.
+In April this year, Alibaba announced that it will invest USD 320 million into a Thai digital hub bringing agricultural goods from the Southeast Asian nation overseas.
+In last September, JD and Thai retail conglomerate Central Group formed a USD 500 million joint venture to boost the Chinese company’s operations in Thailand.

 Growth spurts are often accompanied by pains.
 “However, in terms of Thai logistics, the increased in e-commerce transactions puts additional pressure on last-mile shippers and with cut-throat competition, many companies are ‘bleeding'”, he said.

 The cheaper prices may lead to a lower quality of service, he shared, adding that there has been a high turnover when it comes to last-mile delivery providers.
 Many have come and gone, he said.

 When Sokochan first started in 2014, its biggest challenge was in merchant acquisition and finding clients to fill up its warehouse space.
 However, as the e-commerce market in Thailand grew, demand for its services took off as well.
 For today’s Sokochan, the challenge lies in ensuring that the company has enough physical space to accommodate its merchants’ growing orders.